 Section II.
 Status of Government Respect for Religious Freedom

 The constitution provides for freedom of religion and worship and for the right of individuals to choose their religion, express and disseminate their religious beliefs, and participate in religious observances and ceremonies.
-The constitution separates the roles of government and religion, stipulating religious organizations are prohibited from “interference” in state affairs or carrying out state functions.
+The constitution separates the roles of government and religion, stipulating religious organizations are prohibited from interference in state affairs or carrying out state functions.
 The constitution states public education shall be secular in nature.
 It provides for the equality of citizens before the law regardless of their religious preference.

-According to the law, the State Commission on Religious Organizations and Expert Evaluation of Religious Information Resources (SCROEERIR) is responsible for helping registered religious organizations work with government agencies, explaining the law to representatives of religious organizations, monitoring the activities of religious organizations to ensure they comply with the law, assisting with the translation and publication of religious literature, and promoting understanding and tolerance among different religious organizations.
+According to the law, the State Commission on Religious Organizations and Expert Evaluation of Religious Information Resources (SCROEERIR) is responsible for helping religious organizations register with government agencies, explaining the law to representatives of religious organizations, monitoring the activities of religious organizations to ensure they comply with the law, assisting with the translation and publication of religious literature, and promoting understanding and tolerance among different religious organizations.

-To register, organizations must submit to SCROEERIR their contact information; proof of address, a statement requesting registration signed by the founders and board members of the organization, two copies of the organization’s charter, and the names, addresses, and dates of birth of the organization’s founders.
-They must pay a registration fee starting at 300 manat ($86), based on size of the organization and where it is registered.
+To register or reregister, organizations must submit to SCROEERIR their contact information; proof of address, a statement requesting registration signed by the founders and board members of the organization, two copies of the organization’s charter, and the names, addresses, and dates of birth of the organization’s founders.
+They must pay a registration fee starting at 300 manat ($90), based on size of the organization and where it is registered.
 Once SCROEERIR endorses an application for registration, it is submitted to the MOJ, which coordinates an interministerial approval process involving the Ministry of Foreign Affairs, Ministry of National Security, Ministry of Internal Affairs, and other government offices.
 According to government procedures, the MOJ may additionally request the biographic information of all members of an organization applying for registration.
 The law states leaders of registered religious organizations must be citizens who have received an “appropriate religious education,” but it does not define that term.
 Each subsidiary congregation of a registered religious organization must also register, and the registration process is the same as that which applies to the parent organization.

 The tax code stipulates registered religious organizations are exempt from taxes.